 Thank you for your interest in working with us.
 Here, you will get an idea of our philosophy and some basic details about why you might want to work here.

 ABOUT BOSTON SCHOOL OF MUSIC ARTS:

 We have two locations in Boston and both are very conveniently located near public transportation and plenty of free parking in both locations.
 The area contains several restaurants, shops and other conveniences, in an eclectic, culturally rich area of Boston.
 To see a map of our main location and directions click here.

 You can be part of a highly diverse and vibrant community, with a strong curriculum.
 We are a performance-oriented school.
-This means that although we do prepare for auditions and examinations, our main focus is to teach performance confidence and competence, in addition to music in reading and writing music, and above all, creative expression through music.
+This means that although we do prepare for auditions and examinations, our main focus is to teach performance confidence and competence, in addition to music reading and writing skills, and above all, creative expression through music.

 About our students: